kkeuning/gobservatory/README.md

 # Roadmap
 - Comments.
 The gobservatory cli does not yet include your personal comments in the markdown.
 This option is likely in the future.
 Current behavior is to use the project description from GitHub as the comment.
 Future behavior will use flags to opt for either custom comments, project description comments, or merged comments (custom comment overrides description only if its populated).
-- Language overrides.
-Currently the loader will trust GitHub for identifying the primary language of a project.
-GitHub is occasionally incorrect.
-Today you can correct that information in Ponzu, but the next sync with `gobservatory load` will overwrite your changes.
-A likely future enhancement will address this.